JulianoLagana/deep-machine-learning/README.md

-# Repository for SSY340 - Deep Machine Learning
+# DEPRECATED Repository for SSY340 - Deep Machine Learning

+**DEPRECATED**

+**This repository is deprecated and has been replaced by [this one](https://github.com/dml-cth/deep-machine-learning).
+If you were linked here from the course website, please report it to the course staff.**

 This is the GitHub repository for the course SSY340 - Deep Machine Learning.

 **DO NOT FORK THIS REPOSITORY**\